 I must admit, however, that I have come across parts for my car that cost more than the vehicle is worth.

 Maintaining our own equipment can be very satisfying and help us understand how things work, as that picture at the top of BB King changing a string mid-song would indicate.

 These days, however,knowing how things used to work can lead to frustration as well.

 That’s what happened with my shower tap because when I opened the unit I discovered the valve used two rotating cylinders to open and close the water supply.

 There were no washers to turn over or replace so I wound up having to buy a new valve.

 That’s the way it goes sometimes, but I still think it is good for us to understand the things we use.

-Sure, the valve was more expensive than a little piece of rubber, but at least I didn’t have to pay a plumber to replace it.
+Sure, the valve was more expensive than a little piece of rubber, but at least I didn’t have to pay a plumber from the plumbers in melbourne, VIC to replace it.